kettubot/kettu-docs/Command documentation/Miscellaneous Commands.md

 **/poll <poll>**

-This command makes a poll with a check, an X, and a shrug.
+This command makes a poll with check, X, and shrug reaction options.

 ---------

 **/remind <m/h/d/w/M/y> [message]**

 Sends you a DM reminder after the specified time.
+An example time might be `2w4d` for 2 weeks and 4 days.

 Aliases: `remindme`, `rm`